Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Jalapeño fruiting stage care:

-Fertilizer: Full-strength, low-nitrogen fertilizer.
+• Fertilizer: Full-strength, lower-nitrogen, higher-pottasium fertilizer.

-Water: Even watering with good drainage.
+• Water: Even watering with good drainage.

-Light: Full sunlight (or 12 hours of strong light indoors).
+• Light: Full sunlight (or 12 hours of strong light indoors).

 Read Next:

 I hope this article helps you understand the life cycle of a jalapeño pepper plant.
-The jalapeño plant stages are fascinating to witness, all the way from a tiny seedling to a sprawling plant full of peppers.
+The jalapeño plant stages are fascinating to witness, all the way from a tiny seedling to a sprawling plant, full of peppers.
 Happy growing!

 Calvin Thumbnail